smart94423/pabutools/README.md

 make html
 ```

-This will generate the documentation locally (in the folder `docs-source/build`.
-If you want to push the new documentation, run:
+This will generate the documentation locally (in the folder `docs-source/build`).
+If you want the documentation
+to also be updated when pushing, run:
 ```shell
 make github
 ```